Link back to the Teacher’s Guide Table of Contents

 DPIP’s clarity under various conditions can be quantified with a spectrophotometer, or it can be recorded in a more qualitative way (darker to lighter, on a comparative scale).
 However you measure it, you can think of what’s happening as increased transmittance, or decreased absorbance.
 In this context, increased transmittance occurs as the DPIP gets reduced and becomes clearer.
 In a test tube, the clearer liquid (more reduced) allows for more transmittance of more light).
 Conversely, decreased absorbance is what happens as the dark, oxidized DPIP (which absorbs a lot of light, because it’s dark) becomes clearer and absorbs less and less as it transmits more and more.

-If this feels too abstract, download a pdf of the lab with sample data here.
-I also have a couple of old AP test questions that you can share with your students on this review sheet.
+I also have a couple of old AP test questions about this lab that you can share with your students on this review sheet.

 Music videos about photosynthesis